by Ed Dutcher May 17, 2021

 Podcasting has become one of the fastest growing sectors among digital content creators.
 This is because of its accessible and relaxing format and relatively low-cost gear requirements.
 However, one thing that separates a binge-worthy podcast from others is the overall sound quality of the audio recording.
-Creators of all stripes need to keep this in mind when it comes to their podcasts, as there is always room for improvement.
+Creators of all stripes -- whether they're pros or are searching for audio or video podcast equipment for beginners -- need to keep this in mind when it comes to their podcasts, as there is always room for improvement.
 To ensure that you have the best possible sound, here are some things you can do about it.

 Mind Your Mic

 Your podcast microphone can make or break the sound quality of your recording.
 The less you have to do with post-processing, the better.
-Whether you’re looking to upgrade or buy your first microphone for podcasting, there are a lot of mid-range options that can be deliver studio-level results.
+Whether you’re looking to upgrade or buy your first microphone for podcasting, there are a lot of mid-range options that can be deliver studio-level results, and we especially recommend looking into digital mics.
 The Movo UM700, for example, is a user-friendly and affordable podcast microphone that provides versatility and superb audio quality.

 Don’t Shy Away From Other Podcast Tools